 Large- and medium-bore tenor valve sections can be made with a choice of five different valves: the S.E.
 Shires rotary valve, the S.E.
 Shires twin valve, the S.E.
 Shires axial-flow valve, the S.E.
 Shires dual-bore valve, or the S.E.
 Shires Tru-Bore™ valve (U.S. Patent 7112735).

 A gooseneck, interchangeable with the valve section, can be ordered to convert any orchestral tenor or bass trombone to a straight instrument.

 The S.E.
 Shires axial-flow valve is constructed of nickel-plated brass in a brass casing.
 It has the most open feel and sound of any valve on the market today.
 Orchestral players, in particular, appreciate its broad sound, pronounced low and middle overtones, and superior blending characteristics.

 The S.E.
-Shires dual-bore valve is our own design.
+Shires dual-bore valve is of their own design.
 Focused and clear, it maintains a straight tenor sound in all registers.
 It has the shortest throw and quickest action of any S.E.
 Shires valve.

 The S.E.
-Shires tru-bore™ valve is our own design, a valve that captures many of the free-blowing, evenly responding characteristics of a straight trombone, with an amazingly continuous response between the open and engaged positions.
+Shires Tru-bore™ valve is of their own design, a valve that captures many of the free-blowing, evenly responding characteristics of a straight trombone, with an amazingly continuous response between the open and engaged positions.
 It combines clear articulations with broad sound and feel.

 Bass trombone double valve sets can be ordered with either independent (inline) or dependent (stacked) valve configuration: